Carroll Direct Admission Students | Doctor of Physical Therapy

 Note: If you are a current high school student interested in Carroll's Doctor of Physical Therapy program, learn more about our Doctor of Physical Therapy (DPT) 3+3 Direct Admission.

-- Observation in at least two unique settings for a combined minimum of 16 hours is required.
+- Clinical Experience Documents - Verified observations in at least two unique settings for a combined minimum of 16 hours is required.
 Practice settings include inpatient acute care, inpatient rehab/sub-acute rehab facility, nursing home facility/extended care, outpatient free-standing PT or hospital clinic, school/pre-school, industrial/occupational health, or home health.
-An observation form is required for each experience.

 STEP 3: Submit Official GRE Record to Carroll University (School Code 1101, Dept. Code 0619)

 STEP 4: Submit the application for graduation through the Registrar’s Office to prompt a degree audit.
 Review the audit to ensure all degree, general education and support course requirements are completed.
 CCS400 can be completed during year 1 of the professional phase.
 Allow 4-6 weeks for processing.

 - Cumulative GPA of 3.2 or higher (on a 4.0 scale)

 - *Pre-Professional GPA of 3.2 or higher (on a 4.0 scale)